How do you prevent 5 Shades of Grey from killing your efficiency and sometimes your profit?

 - This is a comprehensive study of inventory turnover to determine production runs, MOQ, and product line reviews.

 3. Insourcing vs. Outsourcing

-Can a third party produce the new product for market test faster and cheaper than you so you can continue to focus on your core competency?
+- Can a third party produce the new product for market testing faster and cheaper than you so you can continue to focus on your core competency?

 4. Minimize Downtime

 - Review internal factors such as operational improvement to minimize changeover downtime and external factors like customers purchasing habits.
 Suggest slight alteration that can benefit both parties.